 This statement is reviewed each year and is a guideline for Arden Tunbridge Wells management and staff for the financial year.
-The statement represents the steps Arden Tunbridge Wells has taken during the financial year.
+The statement represents the steps Arden Tunbridge Wells has taken during the time since acquisition in August 2020.

 Modern slavery is an international crime, a violation of fundamental human rights and is estimated to affect more than 29 million people worldwide.
 There are many forms of modern slavery, such as slavery, servitude, forced labour and human trafficking but the common theme is someone depriving another person of their liberty for personal or commercial gain.

 This statement sets out Arden Tunbridge Wells Limited actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1st January 2019 to 31 December 2019.
+This statement relates to actions and activities since acquisition of the business on 26th August 2020.

 As part of motor industry, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.